erfianugrah/redirector/README.md

 4. **Tests**: Add tests in `test/`
 5. **Documentation**: Update documentation as needed

+## Service Binding Architecture Considerations

+When implementing the Service Binding Architecture with Redirector, consider these best practices:

+1. **Choose the Right Communication Method**:
+   - Use RPC for most internal communications due to better performance
+   - Use HTTP interface when you need to manipulate or examine the full HTTP request/response

+2. **Design Clear Service Interfaces**:
+   - Create well-defined methods with strong typing
+   - Document the expected inputs and outputs
+   - Consider versioning your service interfaces

+3. **Error Handling**:
+   - Implement proper error handling in both the service and the dispatcher
+   - Establish fallback strategies if the service is unavailable
+   - Use try/catch blocks around service calls

+4. **Deployment Strategy**:
+   - Consider using separate git repositories for each service
+   - Set up CI/CD pipelines for each service
+   - Implement a versioning strategy for your services

+5. **Monitoring**:
+   - Set up monitoring for each service individually
+   - Track inter-service communication metrics
+   - Use structured logging with correlation IDs

+6. **Security Considerations**:
+   - Service Bindings are not accessible to the public internet
+   - Consider implementing request validation in both services
+   - Implement principle of least privilege for each service

+7. **Performance Optimization**:
+   - Use Smart Placement to co-locate services
+   - Minimize data transfer between services
+   - Cache results where appropriate
+   - Batch operations when possible

 ## Future Enhancements

 1. Authentication for admin UI and API